dotnet/corefxlab/src/System.Threading.Tasks.Channels/README.md

-# System.Threading.Tasks.Channels
+# System.Threading.Channels

-The System.Threading.Tasks.Channels library provides a set of synchronization data structures for passing data between producers and consumers.
-Whereas the existing System.Threading.Tasks.Dataflow library is focused on pipelining and connecting together dataflow "blocks" which encapsulate both storage and processing,  System.Threading.Tasks.Channels is focused purely on the storage aspect, with data structures used to provide the hand-offs between participants explicitly coded to use the storage.
+The System.Threading.Channels library provides a set of synchronization data structures for passing data between producers and consumers.
+Whereas the existing System.Threading.Tasks.Dataflow library is focused on pipelining and connecting together dataflow "blocks" which encapsulate both storage and processing,  System.Threading.Channels is focused purely on the storage aspect, with data structures used to provide the hand-offs between participants explicitly coded to use the storage.
 The library is designed to be used with async/await in C#.